About the role:

 We listen.
 We take the time to understand what drives our clients.
 Then we create bespoke and appropriate solutions that meet their needs and deliver the greatest value for their projects.

 We pride ourselves on being at the forefront of innovative thinking, which has led to a strong reputation for successfully resolving even the most complex of issues.
-No matter what the project, we aim to find the most sustainable solution.

-We are also passionate about the legacy we leave and hope to make a real difference through the work we do.
+We’re also passionate about the legacy we leave and hope to make a real difference through the work we do.